Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Monophoton Constraints at FCC-ee

 \section{Monophoton Constraints at FCC-ee}

-We establish the sensitivity of the mono-$\gamma$ plus $\slashed{E}$ search at FCC-ee to the EFT operators considered in Sec.~\ref{sec:model}.
-Mono-$\gamma$ and monojet plus $\slashed{E}$ searches in the context of the $(\nu)$SMEFT have been previously examined in~\cite{Mitra:2022nri, Fernandez-Martinez:2023phj, Hiller:2024vtr}.
+Here, we establish the sensitivity of the mono-$\gamma$ plus $\slashed{E}$ search at FCC-ee.
 To keep the analysis straightforward, we consider the presence of one HNL interaction at a time.
-First, in Sec.~\ref{sec:active_sterile_mixing}, we consider the scenario where all EFT coefficients are zero, $C_i = 0$, and the active-sterile mixing is turned on for Dirac HNLs, $V_{\alpha N} \neq 0$.
-We then consider in Sec.~\ref{sec:ff_monophoton} the opposite limit, in which the active-sterile mixing is negligible and the EFT coefficients are sizable for Majorana or Dirac HNLs.
-We consider two of the proposed centre of mass energies at FCC-ee, $\sqrt{s} = 91.2$~GeV (Tera-$Z$) and $\sqrt{s} = 240$~GeV ($Zh$) with the forecasted integrated luminosities $\mathcal{L} = 100~\rm{ab}^{-1}$ and $\mathcal{L} = 5~\rm{ab}^{-1}$, respectively.
-The two other possible centre of mass energies, $\sqrt{s} = 161$~GeV ($W^+W^-$) and $\sqrt{s} = 350/365$~GeV ($t\bar{t}$) can also be considered, but are likely to provide intermediate or weaker sensitivities with respect to $\sqrt{s} = 91.2$~GeV and $240$~GeV.
+In Sec.~\ref{sec:active_sterile_mixing}, we first examine the scenario where all EFT WCs are zero, $C_i = 0$, and the active-sterile mixing is significant for Dirac HNLs, $V_{\alpha N} \neq 0$.
+In Sec.~\ref{sec:ff_monophoton}, we then explore the opposite limit, where the active-sterile mixing is negligible and the EFT WCs are important for either Majorana or Dirac HNLs.